IBM/community-automation/ansible/setup-new-fyre-host-play/README.md

 Can override this file with `-e external_password_file=somefile`

 - external file containing .ssh/id_rsa.pub keys

-default is blank, thus no keys are added to the target host Can override this file with `-e authorized_keys_url=http://yourkeyhost/yourkeyfile`
+Default is blank, thus no keys are added to the target host

+Can override this file with `-e authorized_keys_url=http://yourkeyhost/yourkeyfile`

 ## Setting up inventory